 In creating the first Seed Point, I worked with pod and branch forms at this site to create an overhead canopy that suggests an organic ecosystem – a spidery lair or a floating marine world.

-Seed Point 1 can be seen inside the Architecture and Design building location and winding up through the entrance ramp, while the leafy vines of Seed Point 2 twist over and around the banner poles framing the entrance of the School of Creative Arts and Media.
+Seed Point 1 was seen inside the Architecture and Design building location and winding up through the entrance ramp, while the leafy vines of Seed Point 2 twist over and around the banner poles framing the entrance of the School of Creative Arts and Media.

 “Through experiencing my art, I want people to think about the plastic materials that come and go in their lives, their beauty and also the potential for ecological damage,” Dr Erceg said.

-Commissioned by Arts Tasmania’s Corporate Art Scheme, Morphologica will continue to grow into a total of six installations across the Inveresk campus over the nine months, with the project concluding in April 2020.
+Commissioned by Arts Tasmania’s Corporate Art Scheme, the project concluding in April 2020.